cetmix/cetmix-tower/cetmix_tower_server/readme/CONFIGURE.md

 ## Configure OSs (Operating Systems)

-To configure operating systems, go to the `Cetmix Tower/Settings` and select the `OSs` menu.
+To configure operating systems, go to the `Cetmix Tower -> Settings` and select the `OSs` menu.
 Click `Create` and fill in the values for the following fields:

 - **Name**: Readable name
 - **Reference**: Unique identifier used to address the OS in conditions and expressions.
 Leave this field blank to generate it automatically based on the name.